barbeque/oyanami-msx-megarom/README.md

 I also recommend getting a case for the PCB from somewhere like [Retro Game Restore](https://retrogamerestore.com/store/msx_cart_shell).

 Beware!
 Using socketed ICs may not leave enough vertical height for a standard Konami-style cartridge case to close.

+74ALS670 has been reported not to work with MSX Turbo-R systems.
+Please use only the LS variant.